drhlxiao/g4cad/README.md

 We also developed a web version, which can be found at the link http://polar.psi.ch/cadmc/

 ### Requirements
- Tested with FreeCAD 0.19, on both Ubuntu and Windows，  should also work with Freecad v0.16, v0.17 and v0.18
+ Tested with FreeCAD 0.19, on both Linux and Windows，  should also work with Freecad v0.20